niksudan/twitterfeed/README.md

 *Returns: String/Array*

 Returns the loaded user's information.
 If a property parameter is passed it will echo it if it is a string, else it will return the array.
 If no property is passed it will return the user array.
-If the tweet type is something other than a <code>user</code>, it will return the first user's details.
+If the twitterfeed type is something other than <code>user</code>, it will return the first user's details.

 [User Properties](https://dev.twitter.com/docs/platform-objects/users)